-The future for ibogaine therapy looks promising — but there are some hurdles in the way that may limit its adoption into mainstream addiction therapy.
+The future for ibogaine therapy looks promising — but there are some hurdles that may limit its adoption into mainstream addiction therapy.

 Iboga is highly effective for managing addiction — even in cases that have been unsuccessful with other forms of addiction therapy or in patients who are currently addicted to drugs.
 Conversely, ayahuasca or other psychedelics are usually only recommended once the user has weaned themselves off the substance.

-When used in the right context, with trauma-informed psychotherapy, the results of iboga treatment truly speaks for itself.
+When used in the right context, with trauma-informed psychotherapy, the results of iboga treatment truly speak for themselves.

 The need for this plant, or others like it, can’t be understated.
 The opioid epidemic in the United States and around the world has gotten completely out of control — the current models for addressing this issue have proven themselves ineffective.